voussoir/ycdl/README.md

 ## Your API key

-You are responsible for your own `youtube_credentials.py` file on your PYTHONPATH, with a function `get_youtube_key`.
+You are responsible for your own `youtube_credentials.py` file in a folder on your `PYTHONPATH`.
+This file must have a function `get_youtube_key`.
 YCDL will `import youtube_credentials` and call `youtube_credentials.get_youtube_key()` with no arguments.
-It should return a Youtube API key.
+It should return a Youtube API key string.
 Here is how to get one:

 1. Go to https://console.developers.google.com/.
 2. Create a project using the menu in the upper left.